Newton Baby: The Science Behind the Safety

 Study #2: Carbon Dioxide Rebreathing

-Another study was conducted in the same year by the same inspection/product testing laboratory to measure carbon dioxide rebreathing rates.
+New parents do their research which is why when it comes to crib mattresses many ask, “Even if a crib mattress is breathable, is there a risk of CO2 rebreathing?”
+Newton Baby conducted another study in the same year by the same inspection/product testing laboratory to measure carbon dioxide rebreathing rates.
 Carbon dioxide rebreathing increases respiratory effort, and the rebreathing of exhaled air is considered to be one possible cause of Sudden Infant Death Syndrome, commonly known as SIDS.

 The researchers used a mannequin with a simulated respiratory system akin to that of a one-month-old baby, comparing its carbon dioxide rebreathing patterns on the Newton sample paired with a muslin cotton sheet along with that of a conventional waterproof mattress with a muslin cotton sheet; a long-haired sheepskin blanket; and a bean bag (mimicking a sinkable surface with waterproof lining).